thekakamask/Reply/README.md

       - Use of Jetpack Compose for a declarative interface.
       - Material 3 integration for accessible, modern design.
       - Support for dark and light themes.
+      - Use of windowSizeClass to display a better user interface depending on screen size.

 ## 🛠️ **Tech Stack**:
    - Kotlin: Modern, concise language for Android development.